 To empower disadvantaged youth by providing non-judgemental support and opportunities for a bright future.
 To help break the cycle of poverty and set our clients on a course that allows them to realise their raw potential and worth.

-What we do The support services offered are immediate, non-judgmental and focused on providing an opportunity for “at risk” youth to positively change their lives by connecting them with specialist services, for example legal advice, healthcare, rehabilitation, counselling, housing, education, employment and financial assistance.
+The support services offered are immediate, non-judgmental and focused on providing an opportunity for “at risk” youth to positively change their lives by connecting them with specialist services, for example legal advice, healthcare, rehabilitation, counselling, housing, education, employment and financial assistance.
 We also assist them with communication such as writing applications and resumes, and work to establish a solid relationship and improved self esteem through various social outings.

 The work our Outreach Workers perform is varied and often involves multiple strategies and interventions.
 The chart demonstrates the need and importance of positive role modeling and creating opportunities such as rock climbing to help kids engage and see their potential.
 It also demonstrates that there is no quick fix as solutions are multifaceted and require considerable lengths of time to bring to a satisfactory conclusion.